 Tip #3: Get a Handle on It

-Do just your door hardware – knobs, handles, and pulls – in a gold tone metal.
+Another idea is to do just your door hardware – knobs, handles, and pulls – in a gold metal.
 This will be enough repetition to give a cohesive look, and again, it makes sense to just do these items as a stand alone metal.
 You can see that the designer only used the gold color in the hardware and used traditional stainless and chrome where they are appropriate.
 It looks fantastic.
 Hardware is relatively inexpensive, it can be easily switched out when you get tired of the gold, but they make a big overall impact.